-A new glass façade redesigns a building from the 1970s in the continuous curtain that forms the entrance to the Central Station.
+A new glass facade redesigns a 1970s building in the continuous curtain wall that forms the access road to the Stazione Centrale.

-Via Vittor Pisani consists of a set of buildings with extremely compact and rigorous facades, where modularity and perspective alignments of the fronts build the access to Piazza Duca d’Aosta.
+Via Vittor Pisani consists of a group of buildings with extremely compact and rigorous facades, where modularity and perspective alignments of the fronts build the access in Piazza Duca d’Aosta.

-The intervention is configured as a restoration and conservative renovation, and the principles that contribute to the development of the project are: confirmation of the tripartite division of the building in basement, body, crowning; application of a new metric of the building through a movement of the façade plans that react to the light and to the perception in motion; maintaining continuity with respect to the flows (porch on the ground floor) and alignments with adjacent buildings; masking of the existing parapet-beam system through the superposition of the new glass facade; modularity of opaque elements and glazed elements.
+The intervention is configured as a restoration and conservative restoration, and the principles that contribute to the design development are: confirmation of the tripartition of the building in the basement, body, crowning; application of a new metric of the building through a movement of the facade floors that react to light and perception in motion; maintenance of continuity with respect to the flows (porch on the ground floor) and alignments with neighboring buildings; masking of the existing parapet-beam system through the overlap of the new glass facade; modularity of the opaque elements and glazed elements.

-The ground floor of the building, in continuity with that of the adjacent buildings, has a triple height porticoed area where the main entrance is located – also subject to redesign – which will be treated with a strong representative character and in line with the new image of the building.
-The facade of the entrance lobby and of the spaces adjacent to it will be rethought both with the intent to lighten its appearance and increase the quality of the interior spaces, and with particular attention to how it will be perceived by the street, amplifying the relationship between interior and external not present in the current architectural configuration.
+The ground floor of the building, in continuity with that of the adjacent buildings, has a triple height porticoed area where the main entrance is located – also subject to redesign – which will be treated with a character of strong representation and in line with the new image of the building.
+The facade of the entrance lobby and adjacent spaces will be redesigned both with the intent to lighten the appearance and increase the quality of interior spaces, and with particular attention to how it will be perceived from the street, amplifying the relationship between interior and exterior not present in the current architectural configuration.